 Day 3:Bike West Asheville and the River Arts District

-After spending the rest of the morning strolling around this vibrant area for some retail therapy, stop for lunch and afternoon tea at the West Asheville branch of Dobra Tea.
+After spending the rest of the morning strolling around this vibrant area for some retail therapy, stop for lunch and afternoon tea at the West Asheville branch of Dobra Tea (more info).
 All offer a cozy, chill vibe along with some of the best tea available.
 West Asheville’s outpost excels in cuisine, with a delicious kitchari that can stand against any dish in the city.

 Once you’ve refueled, get active in the great outdoors.
 Along the east bank runs a greenway with a lane dedicated to cyclists.
-That makes it a great home base for The Flying Bike, just south of the Haywood Bridge.
-There, you can rent standard bikes and e-bikes or sign up for guided and themed e-bike tours of downtown Asheville, the RAD, and more.
+At Flying Bike (more info), you can rent standard bikes and e-bikes or sign up for guided and themed e-bike tours of downtown Asheville.

-Afterward, head to one of Virtuous’ favorite spots, The Double Crown, for a nightcap.
+Afterward, head to one of Virtuous’ favorite spots, the Double Crown (more info), for a nightcap.
 Located within another West Asheville concentration of breweries, cafes, and clubs, it combines an intimate, unpretentious spirit with a robust lineup of live gospel, soul, and honkytonk, as well as dance parties.
 “The Double Crown does a good job of bringing in a lot of diverse styles and music,” says Virtuous.
 It’s a fitting place to conclude your immersion in Asheville’s music scene.